a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Rename..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.
 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Duplicate..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.

+* Launch DeskTop.
+Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+File > Rename..., and specify a new name.
+Click OK.
+Verify that the name reverts to heuristic mixed-case.
+Close the containing window and re-open it.
+Verify that the heuristic mixed-case name remains.
+* Launch DeskTop.
+Select a volume named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
+File > Rename..., and specify a new name.
+Click OK.
+Verify that the name reverts to heuristic mixed-case.
+Restart DeskTop.
+Verify that the heuristic mixed-case name remains.

 * File > Get Info a non-folder file.
 Verify that the size shows as "_size_K".
 * File > Get Info a folder containing 0 files.
 Verify that the size shows as "_size_K for 1 item".
 * File > Get Info a folder containing 1 files.
 Verify that the size shows as "_size_K for 2 items".